Dredging & Reclamation in Kenya & East Africa

 What is dredging?

 Dredging refers to the underwater excavation of silt, soil and sand.
 The process of dredging comprises of these below mentioned steps:

 - Underwater Dredging: This is done by deploying backhoe dredgers / grab dredgers/cutter suction dredgers and Trailer suction dredgers

 - Transporting the dredged material

 Navigation: To build basins, harbors, jetties, canals and other facilities and/or to develop, maintain, expand or otherwise to improve essential navigation connections to inland harbors and ports, so as to promote transportation of people, material and equipment using the waterways.
 Both capital as well as maintenance dredging helps to achieve this goal.

 Construction and Reclamation: To supply construction material like sand, clay, gravel and shell.
 To provide landfills, including the construction of residential and industrial areas, dams, airports and highways etc.

 Flood Control: To improve or maintain the discharge or flow capabilities of channels, rivers, and other waterways by maintaining or enlarging the cross section or by re-aligning the water courses.

 Environmental Remediation: To remove or clean up the sub-aquedus or underwater pollutants from contaminated water bodies to improve the quality of water.
 As a matter of fact, dredging contributes a lot to the development, environmental and economic sectors of most countries.

-Our highly professional dredging operation has enabled us to become the East Africa's outstanding performer.
+Our highly professional dredging operations have enabled us to become the East Africa's outstanding performer.

 Deploying the very latest technology across operations allows us to exceed our customers’ expectations.
 This approach has helped us achieve remarkable expansion and benefit from new business acquisition.

 Our dredging activities feature:

 - Capital and maintenance dredging for ports and harbours

 - Artificial island construction